Malavikaa02/Disease-Symptom-Prediction/README.md

 # ML-project
-A machine learning project for showcasing data preprocessing, model training, and evaluation.
+To perform analysis of data using machine learning techniques and gain insights through model training and evaluation.